ldebruijn/graphql-protect/docs/configuration.md

 A metric is exposed to track if and when a request is rejected that exceeds this limit.

-## Metrics

-This rule produces metrics to help you gain insights into the behavior of the rule.

 ```
 graphql_protect_http_request_max_body_bytes_exceeded_count{}
 ```